A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Introduction

 Unfair treatment by ML systems is often due to biases in the data.
 More specifically, the sources of bias in systems are often divided into four \citep{pessach2020algorithmic}: missing data, objective function, training data, and proxy attributes.
 Firstly, bias can be caused by missing data if, for example, a protected group has more missing values than the non-protected group, allowing the algorithm to make biased decisions stemming from treating those values \citep{martinez2019fairness}.
-Secondly, having been trained to minimise an error metric or loss function over the entire training sample, the algorithm often tends to underperform on minority groups, as their smaller size implies that errors made here have limited impact on average performance \citep{pessach2020algorithmic}.
+Secondly, having been trained to minimise an error metric or loss function over the entire training sample, the algorithm might underperform on minority groups, as their smaller size implies that errors made here have limited impact on average performance \citep{pessach2020algorithmic}.
+This can be exacerbated by the severe class imbalance that is often present in credit scoring settings, which could make it harder to effectively distinguish between high-risk and low-risk protected applicants.
 Lastly, attributes that correlate with sensitive attributes may act as proxies for those attributes, and become an indirect source of discrimination.
 For example, attributes such as income, employment, and marital status can be correlated to gender \citep{selbst2017disparate}, or combining multiple features, such as address with name or other features, could even reveal information about an individual's ethnicity \citep{chouldechova2018frontiers}.

 Although there is some agreement among academics and practitioners on these sources of bias, how to define fairness remains a subject of ongoing debate.
-Different scholars have proposed different ways of cataloguing unfairness metrics; in this paper, we will use the independence, separation, and sufficiency distinction used by \citet{barocas2017fairness} and employ measures related to separation.
+Different scholars have proposed different ways of categorising unfairness metrics; in this paper, we will use the independence, separation, and sufficiency distinction used by \citet{barocas2017fairness} and employ measures related to separation.